KPZ fluctuations in the planar stochastic heat equation: Randomized shifts

 The definition is much more concrete when we consider $\mathcal P_n m$, that is, $m$ with all coordinates beyond the $n$th set to zero.
 In this case, one checks directly that

 satisfies the definition.
 Note that the right hand side is well-defined and finite for arbitrary $m$, moreover, it is a non-negative $\mathcal F_n$-martingale and therefore converges almost surely.
 We will need to know when the convergence is in $L^1$.
 This requires uniform integrability.
+In what follows, given an event $A\in\mathcal G$, we adopt the notation

 We have the following representation.